tenkhen/git-playground/README.md

 ---

-### Create remote git repo - If you haven't created your remote git repo, follow this step
+### Create remote git repo - If you haven't created your remote git repo, follow these steps

 1. Go to GitHub website
 2. New repository